 CND Shellac Non-Toxic Gel Nail Polish

-CND Shellac is the most famous brand of gel nail polishes on the market.
+CND Shellac is a leading brand of gel nail polishes on the market.
 And one of the top non-toxic gel nail polish brands.

 It was the polish that had actually started the gel nail polish trend.

-Shellac is a very high-quality premium salon-grade polish.
+Shellac is a premium salon-grade gel nail polish.

 According to CND, it’s 7-free.